Tom Hanks befriends bullied 8-year-old boy named 'Corona,' sends typewriter for new pen pal

 A young Australian boy named Corona was having a tough time amid the COVID-19 outbreak.

 "Coronavirus.
-They just kept on saying that and I get really mad," said Corona DeVries said.
+They just kept on saying that and I get really mad," Corona DeVries said.

 Instead of getting mad, 8-year-old DeVries got writing and picked a very impressive pen pal, reported CNN.